hridaydutta123/awesome-twitter-tools/README.md

 + [twistorpy](https://github.com/fisadev/twistorpy) - Simple command-line tool / python module that allows you to make a backup of the tweets of a twitter user on a json file.
 + [twint](https://github.com/twintproject/twint) - An advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a user's followers, following, Tweets and more while evading most API limitations.
 + [twitlim](https://github.com/rmnl/twitlim) - Tool(s) for limiting your Twitter tweets.
++ [NapoleonCat](https://napoleoncat.com/?utm_campaign=KamilK&utm_content=managing-Twitter-accounts&utm_medium=earned&utm_source=Quora&utm_term=What-are-best-Twitter-automation-tools-2017) - It’s a social media management and analytics tool which supports Twitter and offers many automation solutions for Twitter profiles.
++ [Tweet Deck](https://tweetdeck.twitter.com/) - Tweet Deck is a Twitter management tool, where one can view your twitter feed, mentions, notification just from one window.

 <!-- Browser Extensions -->
 ## Browser Extensions